MCP Server

 Capabilities

-The server exposes a core toolset that AI agents can utilize:
+The server exposes a comprehensive toolset that AI agents can utilize:

 simulate